silburt/DeepMoon/README.md

 We recommend copying these scripts into a new working directory (and appending this repo to your Python path) instead of modifying them in the repo.

+Our model with default parameters was trained on a 16GB Tesla P100 GPU, however 12GB GPUs are more standard.
+Therefore, our default model may not run on many systems without reducing the batch size, number of filters, etc., which can affect final model convergence.

 ## Authors

 * **Ari Silburt** - convnet architecture, crater extraction and post-processing